tjheslin1/sunday-arcana-recruitment/doc.md

 <div style='margin-top:0px'></div>

 A Warrior follower of yours has received further training alongside their martial practice with you.
-Under your guidance they are a ideal candidate as leader of their party.
+Under your guidance they are an ideal candidate as leader of their party.

-Under their leadership, the party tends to be more organised, and successful.
+With leadership, the party tends to be more organised, and successful.
 When rolling on the _Adventure success_ table in [Appendix A](#p3), during their next adventure, you may roll twice, keeping both rewards.